Waterm3lon/Waterm3lon/README.md

 - 👋 Hi, I’m @Waterm3lon
 - 👀 I’m interested in ...
 Software engineering and business.
 - 🌱 I’m currently learning ...
-Python, Javascript, Html, CSS, etc.
+Python, Javascript, Html, etc.
 - 💞️ I’m looking to collaborate on ...
 Websites and applications
 - 📫 How to reach me ...
 Via Email